yk287/ML/FashionAttribute/README.md

 # Fashion Attribute classification

 using this [data](https://purl.stanford.edu/tb980qz1002) from Stanford.
-Used 80/20 train test split
+Used 80/20 train test split on 1856 images with 8 classes total.

 # Training Loss